Kingdom of Mysore: Religion

-The early kings of the Wodeyar dynasty worshipped the Hindu god Shiva.
-The later kings, starting from the 17th century, took to Vaishnavism, the worship of the Hindu god Vishnu.
+The early kings of the Wodeyar dynasty were followers of Jainism.
+The later kings, starting from the 17th century, took to Vaishnavism, the worship of the Hindu god Vishnu and Shiva.
 According to musicologist Meera Rajaram Pranesh, King Raja Wodeyar I was a devotee of the god Vishnu, King Dodda Devaraja was honoured with the title "Protector of Brahmins" (Deva Brahmana Paripalaka) for his support to Brahmins, and Maharaja Krishnaraja III was devoted to the goddess Chamundeshwari (a form of Hindu goddess Durga).
 Wilks ("History of Mysore", 1800) wrote about a Jangama (Veerashaiva saint-devotee of Shiva) uprising, related to excessive taxation, which was put down firmly by Chikka Devaraja.
 Historian D.R.
-Nagaraj claims that four hundred Jangamas were murdered in the process but clarifies that Veerashiava literature itself is silent about the issue.
+Nagaraj claims that four hundred Jangamas were murdered in the process but clarifies that Veerashaiva literature itself is silent about the issue.
 Historian Suryanath Kamath claims King Chikka Devaraja was a Srivaishnava (follower of Sri Vaishnavism, a sect of Vaishnavism) but was not anti-Veerashaiva.
 Historian Aiyangar concurs that some of the kings including the celebrated Narasaraja I and Chikka Devaraja were Vaishnavas, but suggests this may not have been the case with all Wodeyar rulers.
-The rise of the modern day Mysore city as a centre of south Indian culture has been traced from the period of their sovereignty.
+The rise of the modern-day Mysore city as a centre of south Indian culture has been traced from the period of their sovereignty.
 Raja Wodeyar I initiated the celebration of the Dasara festival in Mysore, a proud tradition of the erstwhile Vijayanagara royal family.